Which place is cheaper, Budapest or Berlin?

 Budapest is a family-friendly place to visit.
 The city has the typical trampoline parks and playgrounds, but kids will also enjoy the baths and pools around town.
 Do take note that most of the museums are less hands on than kids prefer.

-For backpackers, both Berlin and Budapest are fairly comparable places to visit.
+For backpackers, both Berlin and Budapest are terrific places to visit.

 With so many budget-friendly offerings, Berlin is extremely popular for backpackers.
 The city has no shortage of hostels to choose from, many of which organize activities and tours that guests can enjoy.